 10 – Ask for Help

-Getting help from employees, residents, or visitors about snow or ice-related hazards on your commercial property will make it easier for you to keep everyone safe over the winter.
+Getting help from employees, residents, or visitors about snowstorm or ice-related hazards on your commercial property will make it easier for you to keep everyone safe over the winter.
 Consider putting up notices, send a bulk email, or post signs letting people know to contact the property manager if they see something that looks dangerous or out of place.

 If you follow these tips when creating a commercial snow and ice removal planning checklist for property managers, you’ll be well on your way to having a comprehensive commercial property maintenance plan in place to keep your property safe and fully functioning this winter.
 We can help implement your plan, with services such as snow stacking, snow removal, roof snow, and ice removal, and sidewalks, ramp and walkway clearing available.